 The Account section lets you manage your security settings, subscription and billing information.

-Although the Disney+ launch did not go without a hitch, people are generally impressed with the streaming service’s quality.
+People are generally impressed with the streaming service’s quality.
 You need to have the right hardware, however, to take advantage of every feature.

 Video and Audio Formats